rajdeeprath/red5pro-installer/README.md

 RED5_OPEN_SOURCE=1

 ```
+**NOTE**

 > Options such as `SSL Installer`,  `License Management` etc have been disabled for Open Source mode. these optiosn will appear as `striked-through` in the menu option.

+> Only `zip` archive format is supported (Which is available for releases) when installing from `GITHUB` or a different uploaded location.
+To install a non release candidate, you need to extract the tarball, zip the content manually and upload it to `dropbox` or similar to get a installable URL.